Healthdirect Free Australian health advice you can count on.

 Are there alternatives to cefalexin?

-If you can’t take cefalexin, there are other antibiotics that you can use.
+If you can’t take cefalexin (cephalexin), there are other antibiotics that you can take instead.
+Your doctor will be able to prescribe a different medicine if you can’t take cefalexin.

 Resources and support

-Asking about your treatment or medicine is important to help you understand your options.
+Ask about your treatment or medicine, as this is important to help you understand your options.
 Read our guide on important questions to ask your pharmacist or doctor before taking a medicine.

-You can also visit healthdirect's list of medicines that contain cefalexin to read the CMI for the brand of cefalexin you have been prescribed.
+You can also visit healthdirect's list of medicines that contain cefalexin to read the CMI for the brand of cefalexin your doctor has prescribed for you.

 Learn more here about the development and quality assurance of healthdirect content.